Troefcall

 Troefcall is a card game from Suriname with similarities to belote and hearts, and to the Indian game court piece of which it might be a derivative.

 There are competitions organized by troefcall federations in the Netherlands (Troefcall Sportbond Nederland, TSBN) and in Suriname (Surinaamse Troefcall Bond, STcB).
-It is estimated that more than one hundred thousand people from both countries play this card game.
-Via Surinamese Dutch the card game was introduced in the Netherlands.
+It is estimated that more than 100,000 people from both countries play this card game.
+Via Surinamese Dutch, the card game was introduced in the Netherlands.
 People from all Surinamese population groups play this game.

 A tjall (the original name of the game) is the trump in the game.
 Bounie means the total gain, in other words 52 points (4 times 13 points).
-Kap (Hindi: koth) is a quarter of the total number of points, in other words 13.
+Kap (from Hindi koth) is a quarter of the total number of points, in other words 13.